 Oyster season in North Carolina starts in October and runs through the end of March.
-So it’s time to get busy with oyster roasts!
+So it’s time to get busy with oyster roasts before the season ends!

 Here on the coast it’s a local tradition southerners look forward to all year long.